Yida-Ding/Obsidian-sync/Notes/2020_Chung_Optimization for drone and drone-truck combined operations：A review of the state of the art and futu_KEY-2NZQ99AY.md

 ### Overview
 - Drone operations (DO): specify the case where only drones are used.
-- Drone-truck combined operations (DTCO): defined as a system in which a drone and a truck work together as a team to achieve tasks such as delivery/collection of items, reconnaissance, inspection, monitoring, etc.
+- Drone-truck combined operations (DTCO):
+	- Defined as a system in which a drone and a truck work together as a team to achieve tasks such as delivery/collection of items, reconnaissance, inspection, monitoring, etc.
 	- The relatively short travel range and limited capacity issues could be resolved, and the utility of drones can be further enhanced if drones are used with ground vehicles (e.g., trucks) in tandem.
-- Comparision of drones and trucks:![[Pasted image 20220915115153.png|700]]
+- Comparision of drones and trucks:![[Pasted image 20220915115153.png|1000]]
 - Classification of models regarding DTCO:
 	- Traveling salesman problem with drone (TSPD), see, e.g., Agatz and Bouman (2018), Ha et al. (2018), Murray and Chu (2015), Seifried (2019)
 	- Vehicle routing problem with drones (VRPD), see, e.g., Wang et al. (2017), Wang and Sheu (2019).
-- Current situation of drone logisitics:
-	- Technologies for DO and DTCO application have been improving rapidly, and have already reached a stage where it can be implemented commercially.
-Thus, systematic investigations pertaining to the operational implications of the DO and DTCO applications are needed.
-	- DTCO and its application have not been covered extensively in the literature, despite its advantage over drone only systems.
-	- A plausible reason for this could be: the concept of DTCO is still new to researchers and practitioners; DTCO models are complex in nature; and the technology is still in the emerging phase.
-- Problem specifics (i.e., topics) of DO and DTCO:
+- Problem types of DO and DTCO:
 	- A particular problem type, e.g., routing for a set of locations, can be used for multiple application areas, e.g., logistics, security, and entertainment.
-	- 1) routing for a set of locations, 2) area coverage, 3) search operations, 4) scheduling for DO and DTCO, 5) task assignment, and 6) other problems e.g. path planning
+	- Problem types: 1) routing for a set of locations, 2) area coverage, 3) search operations, 4) scheduling for DO and DTCO, 5) task assignment, and 6) other problems e.g. path planning
-- Features and categories extracted from literature:![[Pasted image 20220915123301.png|1175]]
+- Features and categories extracted from literature:![[Pasted image 20220915123301.png|1500]]
-- Routing: in applications such as delivery and surveillance, a drone has to visit a set of locations to complete a task.
-- Modelling routing problems: the most popular modeling approach for this problem is TSP- and/or VRP-based.
-- Routing VS. path planning:
-	- In routing, one has to find an optimal route to realize a given objective, e.g., minimize the travel distance.
-	- Path planning is related to how the steering is controlled for every, e.g., 2 m to follow a predetermined path, avoid obstacles, minimize battery consumption, etc.
-- Vehicle characteristics and constraints: the battery specific issues (recharging and/or swapping), drone capacity, and payload weight on energy consumption

 ### DTCO Models
-- Schematic representation of the basic component (sortie and operation):![[Pasted image 20220916023219.png|825]]
+- Schematic representation of the basic component (sortie and operation):![[Pasted image 20220916023219.png|1100]]
 - Typical DTCO models:
 	- Single-drone-single-truck models
 	- FSTSP formulation：Murray and Chu (2015)